sevenotters/sevenotters.github.io/_docs/index.md

 redirect_from: /docs/index.html
 ---

+<mark>PAGE STILL IN PROGRESS.<br/>THIS NOTE WILL BE REMOVED WHEN DOCUMENTATION WILL BE CONSIDERED STABLE.</mark>

 ### Introduction

-Motivazione CQRS/ES in Erlang
+Motivation and objectives CQRS/ES in Erlang<br/>
-Pro di Erlang per CQRS
+Pro and cons about CQRS/ES in Erlang
-Pro di Elixir

 ### Discalimer
 Most of terminology come directly from CQRS à la Greg Young philosophy bun some concepts could not exacly match with the original meaning.